p3r7/friendly-shell/README.md

 Please note that `:callback` function should not take any argument (0-arity).

+#### friendly-shell-command-async

-#### friendly-shell-command-async `(cmd & :output-buffer :error-buffer :path :interpreter :interpreter-args :command-switch :callback :kill-buffer :sentinel)`
+Args: `(cmd & :output-buffer :error-buffer :path :interpreter :interpreter-args :command-switch :callback :kill-buffer :sentinel)`

 Calls CMD asynchronously with `async-shell-command` with _:interpreter_ at given _:path_.